 Correlation/interaction among certain elements of a tariff and commodity curves and how it affects valuation and risk disaggregation

 CTC and generation – What are the correlation factors?
-How can risks be disaggregated?correlated?
+How can risks be disaggregated?

 Wholesale commodity and transmission – What are the correlation factors?
-How can risks be disaggregated?correlated?
+How can risks be disaggregated?

 Correlation among certain indices

-Are option valuation parameters additive when such correlation exists (help – don’t understand)
+Are option valuation parameters additive when such correlation exists

 How will the Regulatory Switch option that introduces interaction between Tariff and Commodity Desks be handled?
-How will that information feed the services desk model?Are components booked against one curve but then disaggregated into multiple positions against other curves (that together make up the original curve)?
+How will that interaction feed the Services Desk model?

+Are components booked against one curve but then disaggregated into multiple positions against other curves (that together make up the original curve)?

-How will the risk of the incorrect rate selection be separated between the tariff, commodity and site profiledesk?
+How will the risk of the incorrect rate selection be separated between the tariff, commodity and site profile desk?

+Once disaggregated, who takes each different subcomponent’s position

+Once disaggregated, who takes each different subcomponent’s position?

+How do the effects of other components get incorporated into rate selection, i.e. if the DSM projects will create consumption savings, then how will the tariff selection utilize the net volumes vs the gross volumes?

 Assumptions

-The Regulatory Switch Option kicks into eaffect only during the standard offer time period and is a non-issue otherwise.
+The Regulatory Switch Option kicks into affect only during the standard offer time period and is a non-issue otherwise.
 During the standard offer timeframe EES has the option to physically serve the customer itself or go through the local utility depending upon the cheaper alternative.

 Theoretical Consideration